A2.4: At the airport and in the plane.

 The departure Show

-I controlli di sicurezza: Security checks (Italian)
+I controlli di sicurezza: The security checks (Italian)

 I controlli di sicurezza